ThomasMSmit/GetGameCodes/README.md

 ## Project goals ##

-To give Gamers a site where they can buy their favorite game keys, and read or leave reviews about the games they bought or want to buy.
+To give gamers a site where they can buy their favorite game keys, and read or leave reviews about the games they bought or want to buy.

 - [UX](#ux)
   - [User Goals](#user-goals)